Mirror (1975 film): Synopsis

 In the final sequence of the film, three story lines intersect.
-On his deathbed, Aleksei rues his mistakes and releases a small bird.
-In the past, Aleksei's father asks a pregnant Maria if she hopes for a girl or a boy, but she cannot answer.
-In the present, the elderly Maria takes her grandchildren on a walk in a meadow, in harmony with nature at last.
-They pass by a transmission tower in the shape of a cross.
-(Note: Tarkovsky's favorite film, Diary of a Country Priest, also ends with a shot of a Christian cross.)
+The camera again tracks through the sheets in the dacha but it is freshly furnished and a small puppy clambers about.
+The view shifts out the window revealing two children who look like Aleksei and his sister, but they are with the elderly Maria.
+Aleksei lies in his deathbed, where a doctor declares his only ailment is a guilty conscience.
+He bitterly casts his few loved ones away and releases a small bird.
+In the past, Aleksei's father asks a pregnant Maria if she hopes for a girl or a boy, but instead of answering she suddenly looks into the distance, as if she can see her elderly self there, walking with her grandchildren past the rotting ruins of a dacha.
+Tears well in young Maria's eyes while elderly Maria and the children continue on through the meadow.
+(Note: In the final shot they pass by a transmission tower in the shape of a cross.
+Tarkovsky's favorite film, Diary of a Country Priest, also ends with a shot of a Christian cross.)

 Cast

 Several of the characters are played by the same actors.